JrVerbiest/jrverbiest.github.io/README.md

   - Project 1: Supervised Learning.
 Finding Donors for CharityML

     CharityML is a fictitious charity organization that provides financial support for people learning machine learning.
 In an effort to improve donor outreach effectiveness, an algorithm is build that best identifies potential donors.
-The goal will be to evaluate and optimize several different **supervised learners** to determine which algorithm will provide the highest donation yield.
+The goal will be to evaluate and optimize several different supervised learners to determine which algorithm will provide the highest donation yield.

     [Link to Project](https://github.com/JrVerbiest/Udacity_Data_Scientist_Nanodegree)

   - Project 2: Deep Learning.
 Create an Image Classifier

-    In this project, an image classification application is implement using a **deep learning model** on a dataset of images and the trained model is used to classify new images.
-First, develop code in a Jupyter notebook using **PyTorch**, second convert it into a python application that you will run from the command line of your system.
+    In this project, an image classification application is implement using a deep learning model on a dataset of images and the trained model is used to classify new images.
+First, develop code in a Jupyter notebook using PyTorch, second convert it into a python application that you will run from the command line of your system.

-    This project is the same as the final **AI Programming with Python Nanodegree** project.
+    This project is the same as the final AI Programming with Python Nanodegree project.

     [Link to Project](https://github.com/JrVerbiest/Udacity_Data_Scientist_Nanodegree)

   - Project 3: Unsupervised Learning.
 Creating Customer Segments

     The data and design for this project is provided by Arvato Financial Services.
-Apply **unsupervised learning techniques** on demographic and spending data for a sample of German households.
-Preprocess the data, apply **dimensionality reduction techniques**, and implement **clustering algorithms** to segment customers with the goal of optimizing customer outreach for a mail order company.
+Apply unsupervised learning techniques on demographic and spending data for a sample of German households.
+Preprocess the data, apply dimensionality reduction techniques, and implement clustering algorithms to segment customers with the goal of optimizing customer outreach for a mail order company.

     [Link to Project](https://github.com/JrVerbiest/Udacity_Data_Scientist_Nanodegree)